 This UNESCO World Biosphere Reserve covers an area of 21,289.45 square kilometers (8,219.9 square miles) of so-called arid zone wilderness.

 Only experienced people can enter the park and trips must be arranged well in advance as well to secure various permits!

 10. Parts of the desert are contaminated with radioactive material

 One of the most tragic Great Victoria Desert facts is that this remote area has been used in the 1950s and early 1960s by the British Government to conduct various tests with nuclear weapons.

 This has resulted in parts of the desert being contaminated with plutonium-239 and multiple other garbage radioactive materials.
-This has resulted in the Maralinga and Emu Field areas being completely Inaccessible until today!
+This has resulted in the Maralinga and Emu Field (named after the popular bird in Australia) areas being completely Inaccessible until today!

 This concludes the ultimate list of Great Victoria Desert facts, the largest desert in Australia which covers extended areas of the Western and South Australia states in the country!